ellie-as/generative-memory/README.md

 * Examples of recall in the extended version of the model are saved in the 'hybrid_model' folder.
 * The simulation is run at a higher and lower error threshold for encoding.

-(See Figures 2, 5a-b, and 5d.)

 #### 2. Exploring prototypical distortions.ipynb

 This notebook contains code to demonstrate that generative networks such as VAEs make their outputs more prototypical, demonstrated using the MNIST dataset.
-(See Figures 3a-d.)

-#### 3. Memory distortions in the hybrid model.ipynb
+#### 3. Memory distortions in the extended model.ipynb

 This notebook explores memory distortions in the extended model (using the model trained in '1.
 Consolidation simulation.ipynb'):

 * A plot of error and number of features stored against error threshold for encoding is generated.
 * The Carmichael simulation is run.
 To model an external conceptual context being encoded, the original image is stored in the modern Hopfield network along with activation of a given concept, represented as the latent variables for that class.

-(See Figure 5c and Figures 6.)

 #### 4. Boundary extension and contraction.ipynb

 This notebook contains code for exploring boundary extension and contraction in a VAE trained on the Shapes3D dataset.
 We test boundary extension and contraction in the basic model by giving it a range of artificially 'zoomed in’ or 'zoomed out’ images, adapted from Shapes3D scenes not seen during training, and observing the outputs.
 The model trained in '1.
 Consolidation simulation.ipynb' is used.

-(See Figure 3e.)
+#### 5. Imagination continued.ipynb

+This notebook contains code for generating examples of particular classes with Monte Carlo sampling.

+#### 4. Few-shot learning testing.ipynb

+This notebook compares few-shot learning with the latent representations as features to few-shot learning with alternative representations.